Mixed Determinants and the Kadison-Singer problem: Characteristic polynomials of pavings

-Now, note that $p$ is real stable and partial derivatives as well as positive linear combinations of partial derivatives preserve real stability and further, specializing variables to real scalars preserves real stability, the polynomial $q$ is real rooted.
+MSS \cite{MSS2} introduced the notion of an interlacing family, a gadget that allows one to systematically use eigenvalue interlacing to relate roots of polynomials to roots of their sum.

+\begin{definition}[Interlacing Families] A rooted tree together with monic polynomials associated to each node is called an interlacing family if the following two conditions hold. \begin{enumerate} \item The polynomial at a (non-leaf) node is the sum of the polynomials associated to its immediate child nodes. \item The polynomials at sibling nodes (nodes with the same parent) all have a common interlacer. \end{enumerate} \end{definition}

+Given a Hermitian matrix $A \in M_n(\mathbb{C})$, we now construct an binary tree, that will give us an interlacing family, as follows. \begin{definition}[The Matrix Paving Tree] We will consider the following tree. \begin{itemize}

-We now construct an binary tree as follows: \begin{itemize} \item \textbf{Levels: } This tree will have $n+1$ levels denoted $0$ to $n$. \item \textbf{Nodes: } The nodes at the bottom or the $n'th$ level will correspond to (ordered)partitions of $[n]$ into two subsets, that is, $S \amalg T = [n]$.
+\item \textbf{Levels: } This tree will have $n+1$ levels denoted $0$ (the top level) to $n$. \item \textbf{Nodes: } The nodes at the bottom or the $n$'th level will correspond to (ordered) partitions of $[n]$ into two subsets\footnote{Through out this paper, an expression of the form $S \amalg T$ will be used when we wish to stress that the sets $S$ and $T$ are disjoint}, that is, $S \amalg T = [n]$.
+Here, the term `ordered' means that the ordering of the sets will be relevant.
+For instance, $(\{1, 2\}, \{3\})$ and $(\{3\}, \{1, 2\})$ will be considered to be distinct partitions of $[3]$.

 There are $2^n$ such partitions.
-There will be $2^k$ nodes at level $k$ and they will be indexed by (ordered) two partitions of $[k]$.
-The top node(the single node at level $0$) will be denoted $\{\phi\}$.
-Let us denote the nodes by tuples $(S,T)$, where the level can be read off by finding $k$ such that $S \amalg T = [k]$. \item \textbf{Edges: } Each node save for those at level $n$ will have two children; Given $S, T$ such that $S \amalg T = [k]$, the node $(S,T)$ at level $k$ will have as children $(S\cup \{k+1\}, T)$ and $(S, T \cup \{k+1\})$. \item \textbf{Markings: } To each node, we will attach a polynomial, which we will denote by $q(S,T)$.
+There will be $2^k$ nodes at level $k$ and they will be indexed by (ordered) partitions of $[k]$ into two subsets.
+The top node (the single node at level $0$) will be denoted by the empty set $\{\phi\}$.
+Let us denote the nodes by tuples $(S,T)$, where the level can be read off by finding $k$ such that $S \amalg T = [k]$. \item \textbf{Edges: } Each node save for those at level $n$ (the leaf nodes) will have two children; Given $S, T$ such that $S \amalg T = [k]$, the node $(S,T)$ at level $k$ will have as children $(S\cup \{k+1\}, T)$ and $(S, T \cup \{k+1\})$. \item \textbf{Attached Polynomials: } To each node, we will attach a polynomial, which we will denote by $q(S,T)$.
 Given a node at the bottom level, the polynomial will be

-For other nodes, the polynomial will the sum of the polynomials attached to all the leaves under that node.
-Note that given $S\amalg T = [k]$, we have that,
+For other nodes, the polynomial will the sum of the polynomials associated to all the leaves under that node. \end{itemize} \end{definition}